dotnet/extensions/docs/ReferenceAssemblies.md

 ### To set project properties in reference assembly project

 `ref.csproj` is automaticaly generated and shouldn't be edited.
-To set project properties on reference assembly project place `Directory.Build.props` next to it and add properties there.
+To set project properties on a reference assembly project place a `Directory.Build.props` next to it and add the properties there.

 ### My project doesn't need reference assembly